genevera/Soundflower-2x4/ReadMe.md

 # INSTALL BY RELEASED PACKAGE

-1. Uninstall original Soundflower if you have.
+1. Uninstall the original Soundflower if you have.

 2. Go https://github.com/kawauso/Soundflower/releases/tag/2.0b2.0
 	and download DMG file.